 Clear 2% BHA Body Spray

-Quick drying, alcohol-free formula penetrates pores to eliminate spots and blackheads.
+Quick drying, alcohol-free formula penetrates pores to eliminate spots and blackheads on acne-prone skin.

 - Skin Type: All Skin Types

 - Concern: Breakouts , Blackheads , Keratosis Pilaris